Why Learning of Large-Scale Neural Networks Behaves Like Convex Optimization

 \subsubsection{Initial conditions are the key}

-In an over-parameterized neural network (assume $M \gg N$), the disparity matrix $\mathbf{H}(\mathbf{w})$ becomes singular only after at least $M-N$ neurons become dead or duplicated or coordinated.
+In an over-parameterized neural network (assume $M \gg N$), the disparity matrix $\mathbf{H}(\mathbf{w})$ becomes singular only after at least $M-N$ neurons become dead or duplicated or coordinated, each of which essentially indicates all neural network parameters happen to satisfy an equality constraint.
 If the initial model $\mathbf{w}^{(0)}$ is randomly selected in such a way that all hyperplanes corresponding to all neurons intersect the input space $\mathbb{U}_K$ from the center as much as possible.
 The initial disparity matrix is nonsingular in probability one.
-When we use the gradient descent algorithms in Algorithm \ref{SGD-learn-NN} to update the model, if we can make sure the objective function does not deteriorate significantly after every model update, the chance to derive any new dead or duplicated neurons is very small because either dead or duplicated neurons indicate that some model freedom is lost.
-We conjecture that it in general leads to a poorer objective function value once the underlying model is constrained in a model space of a lower dimension.
-Therefore, the probability to have a singular disparity matrix is extremely slim for any large-scale neural networks.
-In summary, when an over-parameterized neural network is randomly initialized, the gradient descent algorithm in Algorithm \ref{SGD-learn-NN} will converge to a global minimum of zero loss in probability.
+When we use the gradient descent algorithms in Algorithm \ref{SGD-learn-NN} to update the model, the chance to derive any new dead or duplicated neurons is extremely slim because it is unlikely for all parameters to simultaneously satisfy a large number of equality constraints.
+This is intuitively similar to the case where a large number of random points are generated in a high-dimensional space, the chance for all points to happen to lie in a hyper-plane is sufficiently small.
+Therefore, when an over-parameterized neural network is randomly initialized, the gradient descent algorithm in Algorithm \ref{SGD-learn-NN} will converge to a global minimum of zero loss in probability one.